November 3, 2006

 old.

-It's not unusual in polygynous societies for a teen woman to marry a
+It's not unusual in polygynous societies for a teen woman to

-60 or 70 year old man, usually wealthy, and usually an arranged marriage.
+60 or 70 year old man, usually wealthy, and usually an arranged

 (Until 20th century most marriages were arranged!)